webplatform/docs/hyphenation/index.md

 {{Flags}}
 {{Glossary_Item
 |Term=hyphenation
 |Definition=The practice of separating words at syllable boundaries with a hyphen character (-) in order to make them fit better on a line and avoid unnecessary trailing whitespace.
 Modern editing software has refined the text justification process, making hyphenation largely superfluous.
-Sometimes called <i>syllabication</i>.
+Also called syllabication.
 }}
 {{Notes_Section}}
 {{See_Also_Section}}